dlk3/makemkv-spec/README.md

 repository

-`makemkv` provides a replacement for the `libaacs` and `libbdplus` libraries that adds Blu-Ray decryption support to the VLC app and any others that are based on `libbluray`.
+`makemkv` provides a replacement for the `libaacs` and `libbdplus` libraries that adds Blu-Ray disc playback support to the VLC app and any others that are based on `libbluray`.
 I have included the necessary setup for this in this `makemkv` package.
 See
 [this makemkv forum post](https://www.makemkv.com/forum/viewtopic.php?f=3&t=7009)